MarkVabulas/ultimon/README.md

 - [ ] Proper wiki for understanding the different parts/capabilities and how to configure/control/edit/use them
 - [ ] Easier way to view the possible values, so we can make editing easier
 - [ ] Github actions to automatically package the clients, and the Python-based server, into a distributable with an exe+files
-- [ ] User interface to make configuration and development/installation easier (things like helping with webpack/python, and command-line arguments)
 - [ ] Easy integration for metrics from multiple USM servers (I have multiple computers, I'd like to see all of their stats on my Raspberry PI at the same time)
 - [ ] Changing between multiple pages being served (for those who want more than 1 page)
 - [ ] LAN-local WebRTC streaming between any server's screen (in case people want a small PIP, for example, on their sensor client)